FVV fuel studies on eFuels to the point

 What actually is a life cycle analysis?

-For this reason, the authors of the FVV Fuel Studies IV and IVb have prepared a detailed life cycle analysis.
+For this reason, the authors of the FVV fuel studies IV and IVb haveprepared a detailed life cycle analysis.

 Source: FVV: How fast is sustainable?